spotlightpa/poor-richard/content/news/2022-11-04-SPLPREBUNK.md

 Those 18 ballots that were returned by drop box early “have been segregated until adjudication at a future public meeting of the Centre County Board of Elections,” the county said in a statement.

 State law is completely silent on the specifics of drop boxes and security measures that should be used.
-It was county policy to open the boxes for use at a specific time, said Centre County Commissioner Michael Pipe.
+It was county policy to open the boxes for use at a specific time, Pipe said.
 He added that in the future, “there will be a strong recommendation to have the drop box operational prior to ballots going out.”

-<b>Read Spotlight PA’s complete coverage, plus key dates, campaign finance data, sample ballots &amp; more at our&nbsp;</b><a href="http://spotlightpa.org/elections"><b>Election Center 2022 website</b></a><b>.</b>
+<b>Read Spotlight PA’s complete coverage, plus key dates, campaign finance data, sample ballots &amp; more at our </b><a href="http://spotlightpa.org/elections"><b>Election Center 2022 website</b></a><b>.</b>

 <b>Spotlight on the Issues: Where Mastriano and Shapiro stand on:</b>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-shapiro-mastriano-governor-higher-education-explainer/">College Funding &amp; Student Debt</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-shapiro-mastriano-governor-higher-education-explainer/">College Funding &amp; Student Debt</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-environment-rggi-fracking/">Energy &amp; Environment</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-environment-rggi-fracking/">Energy &amp; Environment</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-crime-prison-bail-reform/">Crime &amp; Justice</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-crime-prison-bail-reform/">Crime &amp; Justice</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-lgbtq-rights-issues/">LGBTQ Rights</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-lgbtq-rights-issues/">LGBTQ Rights</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-opioid-medicaid-abortion-health-issues/">Abortion, Medicaid, &amp; Opioids</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-opioid-medicaid-abortion-health-issues/">Abortion, Medicaid, &amp; Opioids</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-broadband-rural-farms-health-care/">Rural Health Care &amp; Broadband</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-broadband-rural-farms-health-care/">Rural Health Care &amp; Broadband</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-governor-mastriano-shapiro-inflation-gas-tax/">Taxes &amp; Business Regulations</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-governor-mastriano-shapiro-inflation-gas-tax/">Taxes &amp; Business Regulations</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-fraud-mail-voting-security/">E</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-fraud-mail-voting-security/">lection Security &amp; Voting Rights</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-fraud-mail-voting-security/">E</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-2022-mastriano-shapiro-fraud-mail-voting-security/">lection Security &amp; Voting Rights</a>

 <b>A complete listing of Spotlight PA voter guides:</b>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/">Your complete guide to</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/"> </a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/">voting in the</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/">&nbsp;Nov.
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/">Your complete guide to</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/"> </a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/">voting in the</a><a href="https://www.spotlightpa.org/news/2022/10/pa-election-day-2022-november-polling-place-mail-ballots/"> Nov.
 8 election</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mail-voting-ballot-how-to-request-fill-out-return/">Everything you need to know about mail ballot</a><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mail-voting-ballot-how-to-request-fill-out-return/">s</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mail-voting-ballot-how-to-request-fill-out-return/">Everything you need to know about mail ballot</a><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mail-voting-ballot-how-to-request-fill-out-return/">s</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-complete-guide/">Your complete guide to the candidates for governor</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-race-complete-guide/">Your complete guide to the candidates for governor</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-fetterman-oz-candidates-vetting-guide/">How to vet the candidates on your midterm ballot</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-fetterman-oz-candidates-vetting-guide/">How to vet the candidates on your midterm ballot</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-constitutional-amendments-abortion-voter-id/">No constitutional amendments on the ballot, but big ones loom</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-constitutional-amendments-abortion-voter-id/">No constitutional amendments on the ballot, but big ones loom</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-poll-worker-guide-how-to-explainer/">How to serve as a poll worker on Nov.
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-poll-worker-guide-how-to-explainer/">How to serve as a poll worker on Nov.
 8</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-voters-hall-of-fame-interview/">These Pa. voters haven’t missed a Nov. election in 50+ years</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-voters-hall-of-fame-interview/">These Pa. voters haven’t missed a Nov. election in 50+ years</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-our-coverage-explainer/">How Spotlight PA will cover Pennsylvania’s 2022 election</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-election-2022-mastriano-shapiro-governor-our-coverage-explainer/">How Spotlight PA will cover Pennsylvania’s 2022 election</a>

 <b>En Español:</b>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-eleccion-2022-mastriano-shapiro-fetterman-oz-candidatos-investigacion-guia/">Una guía básica para investigar a los candidatos</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-eleccion-2022-mastriano-shapiro-fetterman-oz-candidatos-investigacion-guia/">Una guía básica para investigar a los candidatos</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-eleccion-2022-trabajador-electoral-completa-guia/">Cómo trabajar como trabajador electoral el 8 de noviembre</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-eleccion-2022-trabajador-electoral-completa-guia/">Cómo trabajar como trabajador electoral el 8 de noviembre</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-eleccion-2022-votacion-por-correo-boleta-como-solicitar-llenar-devolver/">Todo lo que necesita saber para votar por correo</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-eleccion-2022-votacion-por-correo-boleta-como-solicitar-llenar-devolver/">Todo lo que necesita saber para votar por correo</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/09/pa-elecci%C3%B3n-2022-mastriano-shapiro-gobernador-candidatura-completa-gu%C3%ADa/">Su guía completa de los candidatos a gobernador</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/09/pa-elecci%C3%B3n-2022-mastriano-shapiro-gobernador-candidatura-completa-gu%C3%ADa/">Su guía completa de los candidatos a gobernador</a>

-<b>»&nbsp;</b><a href="https://www.spotlightpa.org/news/2022/10/pa-eleccion-2022-papeletas-por-correo-lugar-de-votacion-guia/">Una guía completa para las elecciones del 8 de noviembre</a>
+<b>» </b><a href="https://www.spotlightpa.org/news/2022/10/pa-eleccion-2022-papeletas-por-correo-lugar-de-votacion-guia/">Una guía completa para las elecciones del 8 de noviembre</a>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>